-- (3) Accredited assessment bodies must register independent schools as examination centres and ensure that the requirements of the qualification being assessed are fulfilled. - (4) In order for an independent school to be registered as an examination centre by either an accredited independent assessment body or the state, such a school, besides being registered as a school, must also be accredited by Umalusi. - (5) Independent schools that have complied with registration by the relevant Provincial Education Department and accreditation by Umalusi, must apply to the relevant assessment body for registration as examination centres under their own names.
+These institutions must also be registered as examination centres examination centres and ensure that the requirements of the qualification being assessed are fulfilled. - (4) In order for an independent school to be registered as an examination centre by either an accredited independent assessment body or the state, such a school, besides being registered as a school, must also be accredited by Umalusi. - (5) Independent schools that have complied with registration by the relevant Provincial Education Department and accreditation by Umalusi, must apply to the relevant assessment body for registration as examination centres under their own names.